rodolfoalmeid/Harvester/troubleshooting/validatingwebhookconfiguration_certificate_error.md

 After editing the validatingwebhookconfiguration harvester-snapshot-validation-webhook we noticed that the content of caBundle has been modified automatically.
 We couldn't identify what is changing it automaticalle but we couldn't make it work.

 ## Tentative #02
-We will try to run again the helm command related to the `validatingwebhookconfiguration`.
+Delete the secret and validatingwebhookconfiguration and run helm rollback.

-1. Delete the secret and the validating
+1. Delete the secret and the validating webhook configuration
 ```
 kubectl delete secret snapshot-validation-webhook-tls -n kube-system
 kubectl delete validatingwebhookconfigurations.admissionregistration.k8s.io harvester-snapshot-validation-webhook